kevinmnm/portfolio_website_version_2/README.md

 <a name="desc"></a>
 ## Description
-Welcome to my portfolio website!
+### Welcome to my portfolio website!
+I'm a passionate Jr. Front-End Web Developer actively looking for a full/part-time job.
+I'm a US citizen and open to relocate anywhere in the US; however, my most preferrable position is a remote position.

 <a name="license"></a>
 ## License